atimpone/aws-foundation-journey/content/01-dev/01-perform-up-front-tasks/02-review-dev-environment-solution.md

 Each builder team is allocated a distinct team development AWS account to act as a resource container for the AWS resources a team creates and manages on its own.
 Since AWS service costs are automatically reported for each AWS account, using a distinct AWS account for each team’s development needs is a convenient way to make costs visible and attributable to each team.

-In addition to your initial application and data engineering teams that need access to the AWS platform, you should view your initial cloud and security administrators as a team of builders in its own right that should have its own AWS account for its own work to iterate on, develop, and perform early testing of changes to the foundation..
+In addition to your initial application and data engineering teams that need access to the AWS platform, you should view your initial cloud and security administrators as a team of builders in its own right that should have its own AWS account for its own work to iterate on, develop, and perform early testing of changes to the foundation.

 ## Common Development Network